 In fact, he likes to taunt scientists by saying, "How do you know?
 You weren't there."

 Using the consequences to prove his point.
 Basically he says that if the earth wasn’t created in six days, then there will be negative consequences - a) the authority of God is compromised and b) there will be no basis for morality.
-The Bible must be literally true because if it’s not, these are the serious negative consequences would be the result.
+The Bible must be literally true because if it’s not, serious negative consequences would be the result.

 “If you tell generations of people the bible means something, but it doesn’t mean what it says because of outside influences, you’ve just unlocked the door.
 And the door you’ve unlocked is you don’t have to take the Bible as written and you can take man’s fallible ideas outside the Bible to reinterpret the Bible.”

 “The Bible is the basis for morality - if we say the world was created in six days, then we are saying that God’s word is authoritative and we have a basis for the meaning of life, for moral standards, for marriage, for laws . . .
 “Six days, Thousands of years” - God’s word is authoritative.
 We believe in the Bible and don’t take man’s words and impose them on the Bible.

 But if you believe millions of years, then you believe that man determines truth by himself without revelation, because you don’t get the millions of years from the Bible.”